asharahmed1/CORS-inator/README.md

 # Conclusion 📖

 CORS-inator tool is a simple yet effective way to check for CORS misconfigurations in a list of URLs.
-By using this tool, you can identify potential security risks in your web applications and take steps to mitigate them.